tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     <p align="center"><img alt="hard-easy" class="shadow" src="img/anki-buttons.webp"></p>

-    As I mentioned in the `Starting ease` section, the “hard” and “easy” buttons have counterintuitive effects on Anki’s algorithm, which causes long-term problems with Ease of your cards.
+    As I mentioned in the `Starting ease` section, the “hard” and “easy” buttons have counter-intuitive effects on Anki’s algorithm, which causes long-term problems with Ease of your cards.

 * **Maximum interval:** Intervals of your cards can never increase beyond this limit.